How To Be A Valuable Employee

 By: Stan Popovich

-5. Be flexible: Let management know that you are always willing to learn new things.
-Be willing to go the extra mile.
-Become known as the person people can depend on when things need done at the last minute.
+3. Get along with others It is important that you have a good business relationship with the people you work with.
+Be flexible.
+Let management know that you are willing to learn new things.
+Become known as the person that people can depend on when things need done.

-You could also participate in your company’s social events.
+It’s important to participate in your company’s social events.
 Many organizations offer various social gatherings to enhance teamwork.
 Make sure you go to these events so people can get to know you outside of the office.
 Talk to members of management and try to find common interests besides your job.
 It is important that the people at your place of employment know who you are as a person.

 Like What You Read?